cko-payment-interfaces/checkout-api-reference/README.md

+# checkout-api-reference - Payment Interfaces fork

+Before making any changes, make sure that this fork is synced with the upstream repository ([checkout/checkout-api-reference](https://github.com/checkout/checkout-api-reference)).

+Make changes to Payment Interfaces components as required.

+When creating a pull request, be sure to set the **base repository** to `cko-payment-interfaces/checkout-api-reference`.

+Request a review on the PR from `cko-payment-interfaces/web-engineers`, and merge it when approved.

+When the pull request is merged to `master`, a new PR with the changes will automatically be created in the [upstream repo](https://github.com/checkout/checkout-api-reference/pulls).

+Original README below

+---

 # Checkout.com API Reference

 [![Build Status](https://vercel.com/cko-docs/checkout-api-reference)](https://vercel.com/cko-docs/checkout-api-reference)

 ---

-## Contributing

-Clone this fork and make changes as required in a new branch.

-When creating the pull request, be sure to set the **base repository** to `cko-payment-interfaces/checkout-api-reference`.

-Request a review on the pull request from `cko-payment-interfaces/web-engineers`, and merge it when approved.

-When the pull request is merged to `master`, a new pull request with the specification changes will automatically be created in the upstream repository ([checkout/checkout-api-reference](https://github.com/checkout/checkout-api-reference/pulls)).

 ## NOTE